splookey/app-dev/README.md

 ### 4. **Shy Boss**      🥲
  ![](https://tigapuluhlimaadegan.files.wordpress.com/2017/04/08.jpg) **Description**
 - When a young, enthusiastic employee joins a public relations company with an introverted and gravely misunderstood boss, she makes it her life's work to reveal who he truly is.
->Link Where you can Watch the Series.
+>Link where you can watch the series.
 >[CLICK HERE](https://www.netflix.com/ph-en/)